I’m generally asked:

 First, let’s say that I’m a fabric

-horder lover.
+hoarder lover.
 I adore fabrics.
 Running them through my fingers at the fabric store just makes my hair stand up.
 So if you too are a fabric-aholic – you’ll find fabric nearly anywhere.
 I find fabrics in a lot of places.
 I live in Salt Lake City, Utah and do a good part of my fabric hunting here locally.
 I also work at a local fabric shop where I have access to oodles of gorgeous apparel fabrics – Yellow Bird Fabrics!
 To get a handle on the apparel fabric scene in SLC, have a look at this post.
 I also shop online.
-Some of my favorites haunts include:
+Some of my favorite haunts include:

 Gorgeous Fabrics – beautiful, beautiful fabrics